FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 This basically means that a pretty good function to control for variance is a recommender system itself!
 Now you can see why CUPAC is so powerful, it is a way to control for variance using a recommender system itself.
 You have all the pieces ready for you.
 HOWEVER!
 You cannot use the recommender system you are currently testing as your $f(Z)$, that would be mean that $D_i$ is correlated with $f(Z)$ and that would violate the assumption of uncorrelatedness.
 Usually, the existing recommender system (the pre-treatment one) can be used for this purpose.
 The finally variable $Y^{cupac}$ then has a nice interpretation it is not the difference between what people
 *truly* did and the recommended value, but rather the difference between the two recommender systems!
 Any model is a variance reduction model, it is just a question of how much variance it reduces.
 Since the existing recommender system is good enough it is likely to reduce a lot of variance.
 If it is terrible (which is why they hired you in the first place) then this approach is unlikely to work.
 But in my experience, existing recommendations are always pretty good in the industry it is a question of finding those last few drops of performance increase.

 # Conclusion

-The above are pretty much all you can expect to find
+The above are pretty much all you can expect to find in terms of evaluating models in Consulting.
+In my experience considering all the possibilities that would undermine your test are worth thinking about _before_ embarking on the AB test.